 Anyways, enough about me.
 I hope you love it here at Kitchen Cents and drop in to see what’s new.
-I will be posting new content 1-2 times a week.
+Pregnancy sometimes kicks my butt.
+With that said, I try to post new content 1-2 times a week.

 If you have any questions feel free to contact me at mykitchencents[at]gmail[dot]com.

 Photo Credit–Loi Vo Photography